middleman/middlemanapp.com/source/advanced/file-size-optimization.html.markdown

 If you are already using a compressed file that includes `.min` in its filename, Middleman won't touch it.
 This can be good for libraries like jQuery which are carefully compressed by their authors ahead of time.

-You can customize how the JavaScript compressor works by setting the `:js_compressor` option in `config.rb` to a custom instance of Uglifier.
+You can customize how the JavaScript compressor works by setting the `:compressor` option when activating the `:minify_javascript` extension in `config.rb` to a custom instance of Uglifier.
 See (Uglifier's docs)[https://github.com/lautis/uglifier] for details.
 For example, you could enable unsafe optimizations and mangle top-level variable names like this:

     :::ruby
     set :js_compressor, Uglifier.new(:toplevel => true, :unsafe => true)

+If you want to exclude any files from being minified, pass the `:ignore` option when activating these extensions, and give it one or more globs, regexes, or procs that identify the files to ignore.
+Likewise, you can pass an `:exts` option to change which file extensions are renamed.

 ## GZIP text files